-Daily Bag and Possession Limits: The daily bag limit is 1 crane in Minnesota, 2 cranes in Kentucky, and 3 cranes in Alabama and Tennessee.
+Daily Bag and Possession Limits: The daily bag limit is 2 cranes in Minnesota and Kentucky, and 3 cranes in Alabama and Tennessee.
 In Alabama, Kentucky, and Tennessee, the seasonal bag limit is 3 cranes.

-Permits: Hunting is by permit only.
-Permits will be issued by the State.
+Permits: Hunting is by State-issued permit only.

 Other Provisions: The number of permits, open areas, season dates, protection plans for other species, and other provisions of seasons must be consistent with Council management plans and approved by the Mississippi Flyway Council.
-The season in Alabama is experimental.